omnistrate-community/licensing-example-java/licensing-example-java/README.md

 ### Golang project

-The `TODO` file is the entry point of the GoLang application.
+The [HttpServerApp.java](./src/main/java/com/omnistrate/HttpServerApp.java) file is the entry point of the GoLang application.
 It demonstrates how to use the Omnistrate Licensing SDK to validate your mounted licenses.

 This is the validation method that can be used to validate a license key for a product in Omnistrate.
 With a simple call to this method, you can:
 - confirm the validity of the certificate that signed the license